SparkyCoder/Gpio_Controller_Api/README.md

 - Your API defaults to Port 3005.
 This can be updated in your AppSettings.
 - Your IP binds to 0:0:0:0 which means it will be accessible on any IP address associated with your SBC.
 Use `ifconfig` to see that information.
-- If you install the sucure version (see below) update the AuthorizedEmails section to include your email.
+- If you install the secure version (see below) update the AuthorizedEmails section to include your email.
 This will give you access to your API.

 - <b>Warning!</b><br/>If you expose your IP and Port to the public (By adding a rule to your router / firewall) it is <b>highly recommended</b> to install the Secure API version which requires a Google JWT Bearer Token for authorization.
 Without it, anybody can call your API.